 Processes are run through the reactor, using reactor.spawnProcess.
-Pipes are created to the child process, and added to the reactor core so that the application will not block while sending data into or pulling data out of the
+Pipes are created to the child process, and added to the reactor core so that the application will not block while sending data into or pulling data out of the new process. reactor.spawnProcess requires two arguments, processProtocol and executable, and optionally takes several more: args, environment, path, userID, groupID, usePTY, and childFDs.
+Not all of these are available on Windows.

 - processProtocol should be an instance of a subclass of twisted.internet.protocol.ProcessProtocol .
 The interface is described below. - executable is the full path of the program to run.
 It will be connected to processProtocol. - args is a list of command line arguments to be passed to the process. args[0] should be the name of the process. - env is a dictionary containing the environment to pass through to the process. - path is the directory to run the process in.
 The child will switch to the given directory just before starting the new program.
 The default is to stay in the current directory. - uid and gid are the user ID and group ID to run the subprocess as.
 Of course, changing identities will be more likely to succeed if you start as root. - usePTY specifies whether the child process should be run with a pty, or if it should just get a pair of pipes.
 Whether a program needs to be run with a PTY or not depends on the particulars of that program.
 Often, programs which primarily interact with users via a terminal do need a PTY. - childFDs lets you specify how the child's file descriptors should be set up.
 Each key is a file descriptor number (an integer) as seen by the child.
 0, 1, and 2 are usually stdin, stdout, and stderr, but some programs may be instructed to use additional fds through command-line arguments or environment variables.
-Each value is either an integer specifying one of the parent's current file descriptors, the string "r" which creates a pipe that the parent can read from, or the string "w" which creates a pipe that the parent can write to.
+Each value is either an integer specifying one of the parent's current file descriptors, the string "r" which creates a pipe that the parent can write to.
 If childFDs is not provided, a default is used which creates the usual stdin-writer, stdout-reader, and stderr-reader pipes.